For more information or to schedule an appointment, please call 847.570.1700.

 look for a certain disease or condition before any symptoms appear.
 Experts

-recommend routine colon cancer testing for everyone age 50 and older who has a
+recommend routine colorectal cancer testing for everyone age 50 and older who has a

 Learning about colorectal cancer: